dweedul/pdftk-tk/README.md

 __num-pages__

-echos the number of pages in the batch file.
+Returns the number of pages in the pdf.
 This is a dependency for many of the other scripts

     num-pages <pdfname>

 ## PDF manipulation

+__build-pad__

+Repeats a pdf to some number of pages.
+Useful for making pads of blank or ruled paper.

+    build-pad <pdf filename> <number of pages> [output filename]

 __make-signatures__

-makes signatures from a given pdf.
+Makes signatures from a given pdf.

     make-sigs <filename> [pages-per-signature]